One family......... One worker......... One plan.

 - Are responsible for ensuring each family has an identified lead practitioner working with the family who is supported by a relevant team around the family to meet the needs of each family member;

-- Support lead practitioners in a very practical way with tasks and processes in their work with a family and work closely with the Children’s Advice team, to support partnership and integrated working and prevention arrangements for Early Help;
+- Support lead practitioners in a very practical way with tasks and processes in their work with a family, to support partnership and integrated working and prevention arrangements for Early Help;

 - Ensure a family receives an appropriate and timely intervention, which allows them to achieve the required programme outcomes;